prototypefund/Digital_Bargeld-docs/api-mint.rst

       // Which of the `kappa` indices does the client not have to reveal.
       noreveal_index: number;

-      // binary-only Signature_ for purpose `TALER_SIGNATURE_MINT_CONFIRM_MELT`
+      // binary-only Signature_ for purpose `TALER_SIGNATURE_EXCHANGE_CONFIRM_MELT`
-      // whereby the mint affirms the successful melt and confirming the
+      // whereby the exchange affirms the successful melt and confirming the
       // `noreveal_index`
-      mint_sig: EddsaSignature;
+      exchange_sig: EddsaSignature;

-      // public EdDSA key of the mint that was used to generate the signature.
+      // public EdDSA key of the exchange that was used to generate the signature.
-      // Should match one of the mint's signing keys from /keys.
+      // Should match one of the exchange's signing keys from /keys.
 Again given
       // explicitly as the client might otherwise be confused by clock skew as to
       // which signing key was used.
-      mint_pub: EddsaPublicKey;
+      exchange_pub: EddsaPublicKey;
     }